doctrine/mongodb-odm/docs/en/reference/introduction.rst

     $dm->persist($manager);
     $dm->flush();

-The above would batch insert the following:
+The above would insert the following:

 ::